Skip to main content

 Why AI-generated code?

 Every student who reads this lesson gets the same Blocks 1 and 2.
-But Block 3 is different for everyone -- the AI will generate a unique code block for you.
+But Block 3 is different for everyone because the AI will generate a unique code block for you.
 This means you cannot look ahead for the answer.
 You must build the trace table yourself.
 This is also closer to real development: in practice, you trace code written by someone else (or generated by AI), not code you chose from a textbook.

 The Rule